microsoft/msticpy/docs/source/JupyterAndSecurity.rst

 addresses, etc.) it also makes it much easier to backtrack and re-run and to reuse the entire workflow in future investigations.

+Scripting and Programming environment
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+In Jupyter you are not limited to querying and viewing results but have the full power of a programming language.
+Although you can do a lot in a flexible declarative language like Kql (or others like SQL), being able to split your logic into procedural chunks is often helpful and sometimes essential.
+A *declarative* language means that you need to encode your logic in a single (possibly complex) statement, while *procedural* languages allow you to execute logic in a series of steps.

+Being able to use procedural code lets you:

+- See and debug intermediate results.
+- Add functionality (such as decoding fields, parsing data) that may not be available in the query language.
+- Re-use partial results in later processing steps.

 Joining to External Data
 ^^^^^^^^^^^^^^^^^^^^^^^^